OmarShafie/hadith/README.md

 -Sankey Settings tab:
   - transliterate names
   - light - Dark theme
   - Collapse nodes
   - view top down rather than left right
   - font sizes controller

 - Search Settings tab:
   - find similar hadiths (mutaba'at & shuhood)
   - Search by أطراف , تخريج, or exact match+similarity
   - Search by book title
   - *Scraping: Get more resource data/books.
 Scale to all avaible Sunnah Books+
-  - Grouped Matn
+    - Grouped Matn: color each group by a unique color + color each zyadah by a n-bit binary colors,  where nth bit is existance of zyadah. grouping by matn, grouping by sanad, grouping by both, none (default).

 Visualization Library Limitations:
 - Highlight full route on node click => Documentation: "For this chart, only one entity can be selected at a time."